Dental advice for adultsPRINT PAGE

 - Use floss to clean between your teeth.

 Dentures should be cleaned after meals to keep them free from food particles and plaque.
 Brush both the inside and outside with a mild soap.
-Remove dentures overnight to allow the mouth to rest, storing them in a glass of cold water
+Remove dentures overnight to allow the mouth to rest.
+After cleaning, dentures can be kept in a cup of fresh cold water, or left to dry.

 - Wear a professionally fitted mouth guard when training and playing sport where there is risk of oral injury.